awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 ## Viewing tags on resources in your organization<a name="view-tag"></a>

-When signed in with permissions to your organization's master account, you can view tags on taggable resources in your organization\.
+When signed in with permissions to your organization's management account, you can view tags on taggable resources in your organization\.

 **To view tags on a resource in your organization**
 To view a resource's tags, you need the following permissions: